bakerds/TTL2024/routing-security/README.md

 	- End Date: the last date your ROA can be considered valid
 	- Prefixes: a list of prefixes to be included in the ROA
 - **Route Origin Validation**: Comparing route announcements to ROAs to determine whether a route announcement is valid
-	- Valid: a ROA exists for the prefix, and the orgin AS of the route announcement matches the origin AS specified in the ROA (the announcement should be accepted)
+	- Valid: a ROA exists for the prefix, and the origin AS of the route announcement matches the origin AS specified in the ROA (the announcement should be accepted)
 	- Invalid: a ROA exists for the prefix, but the origin AS of the announcement *does not* match the origin AS specified in the ROA (the announcement should be rejected)
 	- Not Found: no ROA exists for the prefix in the announcement (the announcement is usually accepted)